 public class AsMavenPlugin extends ProjectPlugin

-Downloads a set of artifacts from a p2 repository and stuffs them into a local maven repository in the build/p2asmaven
+Downloads a set of artifacts from a p2 repository and stuffs them into a local maven repository in the build/p2asmaven folder, then adds this repository to the project.

 apply plugin: 'com.diffplug.gradle.p2.asmaven'